Asbestos in Army Barracks & Bases

 Asbestos on International U.S. Army Bases

-Many U.S. Army barracks and bases around the world may have been built using asbestos prior to the 1980s, putting soldiers at risk of mesothelioma.
+U.S. Army barracks and bases around the world relied on asbestos prior to the 1980s, putting veterans at risk of mesothelioma.

-Other countries that are home to U.S. Army bases include:
+Other countries with Army bases containing asbestos include:

 • Germany